johan-perso/escive/README.md

 ### Android

 The app is not *officialy* available on the Play Store.
-You can download it using the latest APK provided in the [releases](https://github.com/johan-perso/escive/releases) of this repository.
+You can download it using the latest APK provided in the latest [release](https://github.com/johan-perso/escive/releases/laetest) of this repository.

 > You can also join the [closed beta](https://johanstick.fr/escive-en-androidbeta) to receive updates via the Play Store.
 You will have to wait to be accepted, so it is recommended to download the APK to start using the app.

 ### iOS

-The app is not available for iOS, and will probably not be for a while.
-I prioritized supporting Android to reduce development time, mainly because of the native features (widgets, Bluetooth...) that are more complex to implement and test.
+The app is not available on the App Store, and will probably not be for a while because of the costs of publishing it (99$/year).
-However, the app can be compiled and installed on an iPhone by first running a build using Xcode on a Mac, and then by using the command `flutter build ios`.
-Some features will be limited or not available, and others will not be as optimized as on Android.
+However, if you are willing to do some more complex manipulations, you can ["sideload"](https://read.johanstick.fr/sideload-ios/) it on your device from the IPA file provided in the latest [release](https://github.com/johan-perso/escive/releases/latest) of this repository.

 ## Automation